Szybet/InkWatchy/README.md

 </details>

 - Reset cause shower.
 If your battery will be the cause of a reset, you will be informed about it on boot.
+- Stuck button detection & error screen.
+Perfect when assembling the case or designing a new one
 - ~~I integrated https://github.com/risinek/esp32-wifi-penetration-tool to this firmware as a service.
 I won't provide support for it or give any advice how to use it.
 Use for your own responsibility, don't do illegall stuff.
 Seriously.~~
 - ~~https://github.com/ckcr4lyf/EvilAppleJuice-ESP32 too. the same story as above.~~ <sub>Those 2 options were removed because I updated the build system and didn't bother to make it work with it, with some cmake you should be able to easily re-add those features, I you can't use cmake, then you shouldn't probably use either of those features anyway</sub>